- How long will my accident claim take?

 The speed at which a personal injury claim progresses depends on a variety of factors, including:-

 We know that our clients generally want to put the accident behind them, receive their compensation and move on with their lives.
-Accordingly, our solicitors always progress claims diligently and with the minimum delay.
+Accordingly, our solicitors always progress claims diligently and without delay.

-If you give us the details of your potential accident claim, we will soon tell you.
+If you give us the details of how your accident occurred, we will quickly tell you.

 We offer a FREE case assessment service.
 Just give us a ring or send us an email and we’ll tell you if we think your claim is a potential winner.